MB3hel/GDSerial/README.md

 ### Create an Instance

 **WARNING: DO NOT USE THE SAME `GDSerial` INSTANCE FROM MULTIPLE THREADS!
-THIS WILL CAUSE SEGFAULTS IN GODOT ITSELF.** I have not tested using the same instance protected by a mutex, but GDNative instances do not seem to be thread safe.
+THIS WILL CAUSE SEGFAULTS IN GODOT ITSELF.** GDNative instances do not seem to be thread safe.

 ```
-onready var ser = preload("res://GDSerial/GDSerial.gdns").new()
+var ser = load("res://GDSerial/GDSerial.gdns").new()
 ```